Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 data = logger.dump()
 ```

 The output of the `dump()` method is a `pandas` `DataFrame`. `pandas` is a super popular data science library in python and a `DataFrame` is the primary object that pandas works with.
+You can kind of think of a `DataFrame` like an Excel spreadsheet.
 The columns of the `DataFrame` correspond to each logged variable and the index of the dataframe is time.

 The `dump()` function is really powerful and has a lot of optional arguments.
 By default dump will dump out all logged variables.
 This can be time consuming though, so if you want, you can specifiy a subset of variables to dump as follows: